 The Navarra Film Library is part of the Navarra Library in the Mendebaldea area, in Pamplona.
-It is managed by the Navarra Film and Audiovisual Institute (INAAC Foundation).

 The Film Library's mission is to recover, store, preserve, do research into, and promote Navarra-related films and audiovisual productions, as well as materials, equipment, and other useful elements for the study of films and audiovisual works, especially those produced in Navarra.

 This mission involves collecting and keeping film and audiovisual documents, as well as those technical materials whose conservation has a cultural or historical value, promoting the audiovisual culture in special programmes, competitions, exhibitions, or festivals, and taking part in those projects that may lead to the promotion of films and audiovisual productions, in particular, those shot in Navarra or made by Navarra citizens.